adamdehaven/vue-custom-tooltip/README.md

 // ===========================================================
 // Import Vue... you're probably already doing this import Vue from 'vue'

-// Import the tooltip component before calling 'new Vue()' import VueCustomTooltip from '@adamdehaven/vue-custom-tooltip'
+// Import the tooltip component import VueCustomTooltip from '@adamdehaven/vue-custom-tooltip'

-// Install the plugin using ONE of the options below:
+// Initialize the plugin using ONE of the options below:
 // --------------------------------------------------

 // 1.
-Install with default options
+Initialize with default options
 Vue.use(VueCustomTooltip)

 // ===== OR  =====

 // 2.
-Install with custom options (defaults shown) Vue.use(VueCustomTooltip, {
+Initialize with custom options (defaults shown) Vue.use(VueCustomTooltip, {
   name: 'VueCustomTooltip',
   color: '#fff',